 What to Expect

 Like nearly all of the Disney running events, the Princess Half Marathon starts VERY EARLY!
-The first corral of runners start at 5:30 a.m., and you are typically instructed to be in your own corral no later than 5:00 a.m.
+The first corral of runners starts at 5:30 a.m., and you are typically instructed to be in your own corral no later than 5:00 a.m.
 If you are staying at a Disney property that provides transportation (not all do, check with Disney Reservations if this is important to you when making your booking) to the start line, you must be on the bus NO LATER than 4:00 a.m.
 And in order to be on the bus that early, you have to get up REALLY early....and in order to get some sleep to get up that EARLY, you have to go to bed...well, shortly after breakfast the previous day.

 Well, you get the picture . . . it's early.

 Disney's Princess Half Marathon starts and ends in Epcot.
-Once you have reached the Epcot parking lot, or drop off point, it takes every bit of 20 minutes to walk to the start line, so budget your time accordingly.
-And of course, if you want to make that last minute "pit-stop," allow for that as well (I highly recommend stopping at the port-a-potties, but be warned, the lines will be long—it's almost all women, after all!!!).
+Once you have reached the Epcot parking lot or drop-off point, it takes every bit of 20 minutes to walk to the start line, so budget your time accordingly.
+And of course, if you want to make that last-minute "pit-stop," allow for that as well (I highly recommend stopping at the port-a-potties, but be warned, the lines will be long—it's almost all women, after all!).

-Disney's Princess Half Marathon is an out and back course—meaning you start, run to a given point, and back track to pretty much where you started (only now it's the finish line).
+Disney's Princess Half Marathon is an out and back course—meaning you start, run to a given point, and backtrack to pretty much where you started (only now it's the finish line).
 In this race, you start just outside of Epcot and make your way toward Cinderella's Castle inside the Magic Kingdom.
 Running down Main Street is perhaps the most exhilarating part of this race.
 It's hard to imagine, but there are literally thousands of people along the sidelines here, as well as throughout the course, cheering you on.
 It's magic.